rlunde/writertoys/devlog.md

 Added another table, Story, which I expect will hold a JSON blob (hence the text data type) of things (characters, plots, names, ...) that are "accepted" using the tool.

+Added some thoughts about schema to the todo list.